bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ## Positioning

-Dropdown supports various positioning such as left and right aligned, dropdown and dropup, and supports auto-flipping dropdown to dropup, and vice-versa) when the menu would overflow off of the visible screen area
+Dropdown supports various positioning such as left and right aligned, dropdown and dropup, and supports auto-flipping dropdown to dropup, and vice-versa) when the menu would overflow off of the visible screen area.

 ### Menu alignment

 The dropdown menu can either be _start_ aligned (default) or _end_ aligned to the button above it.
-To have the dropdown aligned on the _end_, set the `alignEnd` prop
+To have the dropdown aligned on the _end_, set the `alignEnd` prop.

 <HighlightCard>
   <b-dropdown v-model="show4" text="Default Alignment" variant="primary" class="me-2">